 “Great,” said Paul.
 “There’ll be a lot more.”

 The “Saddle Club”

 The final addition to the team was Faye, a college sophomore taking a year off school to sort out some health problems.
 The group dynamic was awkward at first, each of us dealing with our own issues and not willing to talk about them, but we had the horses in common, and that was enough.
-Every weekend we’d go down to the barn to clean tack, prepare for the next ride or just hack up to White Lake.
+Every weekend we’d go down to the barn to clean tack, prepare for the next endurance ride or just hack up to White Lake.
 We crammed into the back of the tractor trailer and gorged on Fig Newtons while Paul stoically drove us from New Jersey to Maine and wondered out loud if he should consider getting a bigger trailer with more beds.

-Horses Changed My World
+Horses and Endurance Riding Changed My World

 Something changed.
 My problems didn’t disappear overnight, but by late spring, I felt like I’d started to thaw along with the frozen New Jersey trails.
 There’s a limit to how many secrets you can keep from people you roadtrip and ride with for days at a time.
 We shared baby powder.
 We traded underwear recommendations.
-We lost our tempers with each other and we stank.
+And we lost our tempers with each other and we stank.
 And I could finally talk about my mom, and no one thought it was weird or pitied me.
 They listened, and they talked about their stuff too, and I realized I didn’t have the corner on suffering.
 Slowly, the image I had of myself as a broken-down, depressed English major with no future began to change.
-“Sarah’s a great rider,” I heard Jen tell a friend once.
+“She’s a great rider,” I heard Jen tell a friend once.
 “I can put her on anything.”
 I began to wonder if it were true.

 There came a summer day when Faye, Bryn and I took three horses for a canter along a fence line near the farm in Stillwater, and then paused at the top of the hill, surveying the mountains and the hayfields blown into little patterns by the wind.
 Faye spoke up suddenly –